jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.rst

 -------------------

 This section provides information on managing and maintaining a staging or production deployment of JupyterHub.
+It has considerations for managing cloud-based deployments in general and tips for maintaining your deployment.

 .. toctree::
    :maxdepth: 2
-   :caption: Administrator Guide

-   resource-mgmt
+   authentication
    debug
    cost
-   backups
-   upgrading
    security
    troubleshooting
    advanced